-Procurement of service providers for the state intervention area is ongoing.
+Procurement of service providers for the amber state intervention area is ongoing.
 Detailed negotiations are currently taking place with three shortlisted bidders.
-It is expected that a contract will be signed by mid-2017 following which rollout will commence, most likely starting in early 2018.
-It is expected that rollout will take between 3 to 5 years to complete.
+No date has been set for completion of the procurement process, however rollout is expected to get under way in 2018.
+It is expected that this rollout will take between 3 to 5 years to complete.

 At Government level the NBP is being coordinated by the Department of Communications, Climate Action & Environment (DCCAE), who are carrying out the procurement of the state-intervention provider(s) and the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs (DAHRRGA) who are responsible for rolling out the NBP.